Affiliate Disclosure

 At The Canada Report, our priority is editorial independence and reader trust.
 Affiliate links help support the site, but they do not determine our reporting, recommendations, or conclusions.

-From time to time, we may include clearly labeled affiliate links in certain articles — most commonly within Canadian Guides or buying-related explainers.
+From time to time we include clearly labelled affiliate links in certain articles — most commonly within our Canadian Guides and buying-related explainers.

 If you click an affiliate link and make a purchase: